 Medical professionals have many ethical considerations to make when it comes to deciding whether to work.
 They may be saving lives by providing patient care, but they may be harming people (and themselves) by working without PPE.
 Hospital administrators are also at the forefront of ethical decision making in medical communities at this time, as they must decide what they require from their doctors and nurses when it comes to providing patient care with the equipment they have available.

 Reused PPE is better than no PPE, but medical professionals are exposing themselves to significant, increasing risks each time they need to reuse their PPE.
 Use advisories have changed due to the PPE shortage.
 PPE nursing precautions now allow nurses to reuse their PPE, as long as they follow certain guidelines.
-For N95 masks, it’s recommended that the mask be worn for no longer than 8 hours, and be stored in a clean, dry, breathable paper bag or other container when it’s not in use.
-For surgical masks, it’s recommended that the mask continue to be worn until it is visibly soiled or moist.
-For storage, the mask should be carefully folded so that the outside (patient-facing) part of the mask does not touch the inside (provider-facing) side of the mask.
-The mask should then be placed in a breathable container or plastic bag.
+For N95 masks, it’s recommended that the mask be worn for no longer than 8 hours, and be stored in a clean, dry, breathable paper bag or another container when it’s not in use.
+With surgical masks, it’s recommended that the mask continue to be worn until it is visibly soiled or moist.
+Furthermore, the mask should be carefully folded before storing it.
+You want the outside (patient-facing) part of the mask so it does not touch the inside (provider-facing) side of the mask.
+Additionally, the mask should then be placed in a breathable container or plastic bag.

 The most important thing that the public can do to help medical professionals through this difficult time is by leaving the medical equipment for them.
 Buying up unnecessary medical equipment does nothing to protect the general public, and leaves the people in charge of providing direct patient care vulnerable.